openmediavault/openmediavault-docs/administration/general/network.rst

 Wireless
 ^^^^^^^^

 Support for wireless network was added in |omv| 3.0.
 The configuration window displays the same IP configuration fields as ethernet, plus the relevant wireless values: SSID (the wireless network name) and the password.
 Please be aware wireless should not be used in a production server.
-This feature is intended extreme cases.
+This feature is intended for extreme cases.
 Whenever is possible please always use ethernet for a NAS server.

 Vlan